Hortensia Soto: Recognition

 In 2001, Chadron State College gave Soto their Distinguished Young Alumni Award.

 In 2012, the Mathematical Association of America (MAA) gave Soto their Meritorious Service Award.
 She was the 2016 winner of the Burton W. Jones Distinguished Teaching Award of the Rocky Mountain Section of the MAA, and one of the 2018 winners of the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics.

-She is included in a deck of playing cards featuring notable women mathematicians published by the Association of Women in Mathematics.
+She is included in a deck of playing cards featuring notable women mathematicians published by the Association for Women in Mathematics.